Pulling Out of a House Sale: The Factors to Consider

 Gazumping and Gazundering

 Gazumping: this is where the seller receives a higher offer.
-If this happens, the seller may threaten to pull out of the sale unless the buyer is prepared to match the higher offer.
+If this happens, the seller may threaten to withdraw from the sale unless the buyer is prepared to match the higher offer.

-Gazundering – the buyer may decide to reduce their offer at the last minute, hoping that the seller is too committed to the sale to reject the lower offer.
+Gazundering – the buyer may reduce their offer at the last minute, hoping the seller is too committed to the sale to reject the lower offer.

-While it may seem unfair, and often it is, both are legal.
-The agreement between you and the seller does not become legally binding until contracts have been exchanged, which can leave a long period where buyers and sellers are in danger of gazumping and gazundering.
+While it may seem unfair—and often is—both are legal.
+The agreement between you and the seller does not become legally binding until contracts have been exchanged, leaving a long period during which buyers and sellers are at risk of gazumping and gazundering.

 The best ways to avoid these scenarios are to get insured with Home Buyer Protection Insurance, for example.
 Get to know the other party so that you’re not just a faceless entity, and lastly, be prepared to move quickly (something we at Muve can help you with).